City Rail Link

 Project Sponsors’ high-level guidelines

-CRL project Sponsors have issued the below guidelines to CRL Ltd to adhere to when delivering the Fund.
+CRL project Sponsors issued the below guidelines to CRL Ltd to adhere to when delivering the Fund.

 · Financial assistance to businesses should be made available on an ex-gratia basis only.